(Published November 2013, last updated June 2025)

 Lauzerte is located 386.8 kilometres (241.8 miles) along the traditional Chemin de Saint-Jacques path.

-My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 407.7 kilometres (254.8 miles)—a twenty-three day walk from the starting point of Le Puy-en-Velay, but if you are pressed for time, Lauzerte can be reached quite comfortably in 18 days without sacrificing any of the highlights.
+My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 407.7 kilometres (254.8 miles)—a 23-day walk from the starting point of Le Puy-en-Velay, but if you are pressed for time, Lauzerte can be reached quite comfortably in 18 days without sacrificing any of the highlights.

 Click through to find my suggested itinerary for all five stages of the walk or click through onto each of the five stages to find faster itineraries.